Maryam-Eid/Back-End-Roadmap-2025/README.md

 📽️ [Object-Oriented Principles in PHP](https://laracasts.com/series/object-oriented-principles-in-php) ***Paid***

-> You Can See it As A Refresh Your Knowledge As Crash Course
+> You Can See it as a Refresh Your Knowledge as Crash Course

 📽️ [Introduction to OOP](https://www.youtube.com/watch?v=gUNVnOIK7CM&list=PL71ekc7LvuXK5irXyxo2tRI8fm9QIm0Gj)